Budgeting Apps: The Complete Guide to the Best Budget Apps

 9. Additional Features

 Most budgeting apps go beyond basic budgeting.
-Some offer advice on debt and investments, others identify unnecessary expenses.
+Some offer advice on debt and investments, while others identify unnecessary expenses.

 Most apps can track your spending and organize your expenses into categories.